 How Long Will You Stay?

-Buying generally makes more sense if you're planning to stay for at least 3–5 years.
-Transaction costs eat into your equity if you sell too quickly.
+Buying typically makes more financial sense if you're planning to stay for at least 3–5 years.
+Transaction costs on both sides can reduce equity gains significantly if you sell sooner.

 How Stable Is Your Income?

-Lenders want to see consistent employment.
-If you're between jobs or recently self-employed, it may be worth waiting until your financial picture is more settled.
+Lenders typically look for consistent employment history.
+If you're between roles or recently self-employed, it may be worth waiting until your financial picture is more settled before applying.

 Must-Haves vs. Nice-to-Haves

-Getting clear on your priorities before you start looking saves a lot of time and heartache.
-Make a list.
-Be honest about what you need versus what would just be nice.
+Getting clear on your priorities before searching saves time and helps you move decisively when the right property appears.
+It's worth being honest about what you genuinely need versus what would simply be nice.

 Which Areas Work for You?

-Commute, schools, outdoor access, price point — knowing your geographic priorities helps us match you to the right listings faster.
+Commute, schools, outdoor access, price point — knowing your geographic priorities helps narrow listings to the ones most likely to fit your situation.

 First-Time Buyer Essentials